nais/doc/content/secrets/README.md

 And you're done.
 When your application is running, the environment variable `key1` will have the value `supersecret`.

-See the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret) or by running `kubectl create secret generic --help` for different ways of creating and managing your secrets and more detailed information.
+See the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret) or by running `kubectl create secret generic --help` for more details on creating and managing your secrets.